gleanerio/archetype/networks/oceans/README.md

 ### Principles over projects

-We present the technical component as a set of principles that can have many implmentations or projects to realize them.
+We present the technical component as a set of principles that can have many implementations or projects to realize them.
 It is important to always focus on those principles over project

 ### Data in context